Soft and Chewy Oatmeal Raisin Cookies

 Instructions

-- Measure the 1 cup of raisins, chop them up, then boil them in 1/4 cup water for 1-2 minutes.
+- Measure 1 cup raisins, chop them up then boil them in 1/4 cup water for 1-2 minutes.
 Set aside to cool, then drain.

-- In a separate bowl whisk together the flour, baking soda, baking powder, salt and cinnamon.
-Set aside.
+- In a separate bowl whisk together the dry ingredients: flour, baking soda, baking powder, salt and cinnamon.
+Set aside.1 3/4 cup all purpose flour, 3/4 tsp baking soda, 3/4 tsp baking powder, 1/2 tsp salt, 1/2 tsp ground cinnamon

-- Add the flour mix to the butter mix.
+- Add the flour mixture to the butter mixture.
 Combine.

-- Bake for 6-9 minutes.
+- Place about 12 cookies on each prepared baking sheet.
+Bake for 6-9 minutes.
 The less time baking, the softer the cookie.

 Recipe from Joy of Cooking